George Ramsay, 9th Earl of Dalhousie

-General George Ramsay, 9th Earl of Dalhousie, GCB (23 October 1770 – 21 March 1838), styled Lord Ramsay until 1787, and Baron Dalhousie from 1815, was a Scottish soldier and colonial administrator.
-He was Governor of Nova Scotia from 1816 to 1820, Governor General of British North America from 1820 to 1828 and later Commander-in-Chief in India.
+General George Ramsay, 9th Earl of Dalhousie, GCB (23 October 1770 – 21 March 1838), styled Lord Ramsay until 1787, was a British Army officer and colonial administrator.
+He served as the Governor of Nova Scotia from 1816 to 1820, Governor General of British North America (or governor general of Upper and Lower Canada) from 1820 to 1828, and Commander-in-Chief, India from 1820 to 1832.
 In turn, his son, James Andrew Broun-Ramsay, 1st Marquess of Dalhousie, would later serve as Governor-General of India.

 Background and education

 Dalhousie was born at Dalhousie Castle, Midlothian, the son of George Ramsay, 8th Earl of Dalhousie, and Elizabeth, daughter of Andrew Glen.
 He was educated at the Royal High School, Edinburgh, and the University of Edinburgh.

 Military career

 After his father's death in 1787, Dalhousie joined the British Army in July 1788 by purchasing a cornetcy in the 3rd Dragoons, and was later appointed to the captaincy of an independent company he himself had raised.
 He joined the 2nd battalion of the 1st Foot in January 1791, and purchased the rank of major in the 2nd Foot in June 1792.
 He travelled with the regiment to Martinique, as its commander, and succeeded to the lieutenant-colonelcy in August 1794.
 He was severely wounded in 1795 and returned to Britain.
 In 1798 he served in the Irish Rebellion, and in 1799 throughout the Flanders campaign.
 He received the brevet rank of colonel in January 1800, and fought in the later stages of the Egyptian campaign under Ralph Abercromby, capturing Rosetta without a fight and successfully investing the nearby Fort Julien in April 1801.
 In 1803 he served as a brigadier-general on the staff in Scotland, and was appointed Major-General in April 1805.

 During the later stages of the Peninsular War Dalhousie commanded the 7th Division under the Duke of Wellington.
 Wellington was sometimes critical of his performance, as during the retreat from Burgos, because of his tardy arrival at Vitoria, and for his misinformation about French intentions shortly before the Battle of Roncesvalles.

 With Henry Clinton (or Oswald) and William Stewart he displayed insubordination during the retreat from Burgos.
 Wellington ordered them down a certain road, but they decided it "was too long and too wet and chose another.
 This brought them to a bridge which was blocked so that they could not cross.
 Here, eventually, Wellington found them, waiting.
 What, Wellington was asked, did he say to them?
 'Oh by God, it was too serious to say anything.'
-'What a situation is mine!’ he complained to London later.
+'What a situation is mine!' he complained to London later.
 'It is impossible to prevent incapable men from being sent to the army.'".